|

 family Xanthidae

-John Earle captured this crab on video at the Lanai Lookout, Oahu.
+crab in the upper photo on video at the Lanai Lookout, Oahu.
+Dr.

 Dr. Joseph Poupin further identified it as Xanthias latifrons.